MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/layout-for-visual-studio.md

 -   If there are horizontal buttons that operate within the dialog, the alternate command button configuration is a vertical stack at the upper right.
 See [Interior command buttons](../../extensibility/ux-guidelines/layout-for-visual-studio.md#BKMK_InteriorCommandButtons) below.

--   The space to the left of the command buttons (lower left/center of the dialog) is considered part of the “band” of dialog operation controls.
+-   The space to the left of the command buttons (lower left/center of the dialog) is considered part of the "band" of dialog operation controls.
 The only thing that should intrude on that space is a Help link that is relevant to the overall task or dialog.

 -   Command buttons should be 75x23 pixels.